alloy-rs/book/src/building-with-alloy/best-practices/signers-vs-ethereum-wallet.md

 EthereumWallet is a type that can hold multiple different signers such `PrivateKeySigner`, `AwsSigner`, `LedgerSigner` etc and also be passed to the `Provider` using the `ProviderBuilder`.

-The signer the wallet is instantiated with is set as the default signer.This signer is used to sign [`TransactionRequest`] and [`TypedTransaction`] objects that do not specify a signer address in the `from` field.
+The signer that instantiates `EthereumWallet` is set as the default signer.
+This signer is used to sign [`TransactionRequest`] and [`TypedTransaction`] objects that do not specify a signer address in the `from` field.

 For example: